“I know who I WAS when I got up this morning, but I think I must have been changed several times since then.”

 “Watching the game.
 I’m glad you like football.
 It’s essential to understand it.”

-After halftime I posted Madison, my girlfriend at summer camp.
+After halftime I posted Madison, my girlfriend who was my girlfriend at summer camp.

 “What are you doing?”